 Please do not bring any over-the-counter medicines like ibuprofen or aspirin or any non-prescription supplements like vitamins or herbal or nutritional supplements.
 These medications are available as needed from the nurse’s station.
 If these supplements are brought to the residence, they will be destroyed because we cannot verify their origin or safety.
 If you have a prescription from your doctor for a supplement to treat a known medical problem, please present your prescription and the supplement to the nurse at admission.
 Your supplement will be available as needed at the nurses’ station.

 Weapons of all types including firearms are strictly barred from Skyland Trail facilities and campuses.
 Weapons are not permitted anywhere on Skyland Trail property or in Skyland Trail vehicles.

-Bicycles, skateboards, scooters, roller blades, roller skates, and other similar items are not permitted on campus.
+Bicycles, skateboards, scooters, roller blades, roller skates, hover boards, and other similar items are not permitted on campus.
 Please do not bring sporting equipment like footballs, soccer balls, bats/balls/gloves, lacrosse equipment, etc.

 No pets or emotional support animals are permitted on the J. Rex Fuqua Campus.
 Service animals are permitted.

 Adolescent clients may not have personal vehicles parked overnight at the J. Rex Fuqua Campus.